The 2018 Teen Program is full for the summer.

 When should I apply?

-Applications for the summer program are available in January on this website.
-Applications will be accepted until the program deadline (April 2013) unless the program capacity is reached.
+Applications for the summer program are available in January on this page.
+Applications will be accepted until the program deadline, unless the program capacity is reached.
 Please apply early.

 What are the steps to become a Teen Volunteer?

--Give the reference forms to 2 people who are not related to you or send them the link below.
+- Give the reference forms to 2 people who are not related to you or send them the link.

 What are you looking for in a teen volunteer?

 Our teen volunteers must be interested and enthusiastic about what they are doing.
 It is important to be independent and comfortable talking to children and adults.
-There are many rules regarding infection control, confidentiality, and interacting with children and families—it is important to pay attention to this information and follow these regulations.
-Hospital staff expects a teen volunteer to follow directions and demonstrate maturity and respect.
-Remember….volunteering should be YOUR idea!
+There are many rules regarding infection control, confidentiality, and interacting with children and families — it is important to pay attention to this information and follow these regulations.
+Hospital staff members expect a teen volunteer to follow directions and demonstrate maturity and respect.
+Remember… volunteering should be your idea!